4sh/aki/README.md

   source: dev
 ```

-On py action you must pass the `destination` attribute which is the volume name.
+On py action you must pass the `destination` attribute.

 ##### use
 use take the volume attribute, it's the volume name to switch: